postgrespro/mmts/generations2.md

           goto reconnect;
       } else if record.type == PREPARE {
         if rcv_ctx.mode == REPLMODE_NORMAL {
-          /*
-           * XXX if we start up new worker here, better check genstate -- probably
-           * workers die because we are in recovery now.
-Or we could
-           * collect 'dying because of gen switch' feedback from workers along
-           * with reported applied lsn, such feedback would be required anyway if we
-           * rework syncpoints in non-waiting way.
-           */
           feed record to parallel worker, c.f. parallel_worker_main } else {
           /*